Coronavirus Post: History teaches lessons yet again

 But, they shouldn’t have to be doing this.

+In Canandaigua, playgrounds were already closed, and now all basketball, tennis, and pickleball courts are off-limits because people failed to follow social distancing rules.

-With so many people sick and dying — in some cases, family and friends, and in many cases, suffering alone — I’d like to see more “ambient sense of threat,” just to be on the safe side.
+With so many people sick and dying — for some, family and friends, and in many cases, they suffer alone — I’d like to see more recognition of the “ambient sense of threat,” just to be on the safe side.

 Be a witness to history